anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Ryan is a Developer Evangelist for ClusterHQ, focused on the developer community, integration and tooling around containers and persistence.
 Previously, Ryan was a software engineer for advanced development in EMCs office of the CTO.
 He has committed to various open-source projects including BigSwitch Floodlight, docker-py and docker-compose.

 You can find Ryan at many of the Boston area meetups such as Microservices, Docker and Openstack, or enjoying hiking, kayaking, snowboarding, and cooking.
-You can find him on Twitter at [@RyanWallner](https://twitter.com/RyanWallner).
+Catch him on Twitter at [@RyanWallner](https://twitter.com/RyanWallner).

 <img src="http://dynamicinfradays.org/events/2015-nyc/img/tara-walker.png" width="114" height="140" style="margin-left:10px; margin-bottom: 5px; float:right; clear: right;">